Early Support Services 0-3 Years

 • At risk for developmental delay (in five or more documented conditions or circumstances).

 A comprehensive developmental evaluation is provided to assist in determining a child’s eligibility for services.
 If your child is determined to be eligible, an Individualized Family Support Plan (IFSP) will be developed to address your child’s needs.
 Children eligible for ESS will also be eligible for Children’s Service Coordination at MDS.
-Once eligible, parents have the choice of two local providers, MDS Birth to Three and Rise for baby and family.

 Who can make a referral: